-The sample size of any research study is a subject of the total population which is randomly selected and possesses characteristics of and represents the population.
+The sample size of any research study was a subject of the total population which was randomly selected and possesses characteristics of and represents the population.
 From the sample, one should be able to identify characteristics that are found in the overall population.
-The test sample size is that covers 30% of the total population (Best and Khan, 1993).
+The test sample size was 30% of the total population (Best and Khan, 1993).
 The sample size of the study was 50 respondents.